 Autoimmunity as the Underlying Cause of Heartburn

 It is well known that once a person develops one autoimmune disease they are at about a 25% increased risk for developing another (2).
-Heartburn can be an early sign of several autoimmune disease including Sjogren’s, lupus, and celiac disease.
+Heartburn can be an early sign of several autoimmune diseases including Sjogren’s, lupus, and celiac disease.
 It may also be caused by immune system inflammation of the stomach itself.

 Autoimmune Metaplastic Atrophic Gastritis (AMAG) is an autoimmune condition in which the immune system attacks your parietal cells and results in decreased stomach acid and intrinsic factor, the protein necessary for the absorption of B12.
 In addition, antibodies to intrinsic factor may also be present, resulting in pernicious anemia.

-If you’ve been experiencing heartburn, I encourage you to meet with a Naturopathic Doctor or Functional Medicine Practitioner to understand the root cause of your symptoms.
+If you’ve been experiencing heartburn, I encourage you to meet with a Naturopathic Physician or Functional Medicine Practitioner to understand the root cause of your symptoms.
 It may be as simple as correcting low stomach acid production or a symptom of a more serious underlying condition.

 Lab Testing to Consider

 - CBC: If your MCV is >92 this may be a sign of B12 or Folate deficiency